Inbound marketing can be a powerful tactic for growing your B2B firm

 This one is the most common misconceptions.
 Content marketing is all about producing quality material for a specific target audience, which makes it a part of every stage of the inbound marketing strategy (attracting, converting, closing, retaining, and delighting), because you can use it to complete all of these actions.
-SEO is also a necessary component of inbound marketing, because making it easier for people to find your website will help with the “attract” phase.
+SEO is also a necessary component of inbound marketing.
+That’s because SEO makes it easier for people to find your website, which will help with the “attract” phase.
 Content marketing and SEO are part of the broader idea of inbound marketing.

 Myth #2: Inbound marketing and traditional marketing can’t play nice together.

 For years “experts” have been speaking about how outdated traditional marketing is, and that it’s not an effective long-term strategy.
 With inbound, you are gaining an organic audience that will keep feeding you with leads for years.
 With traditional, you are paying for a temporary audience.
 However, traditional marketing – such as advertising – can be helpful in the early stages of the inbound process.
 It can raise awareness for your product or service.
 It can also be used as a supplement to your inbound strategy, or to help meet monthly and quarterly goals.

 Myth #3: No one is going to consume the content that I create.

 Creating and publishing content can seem intimidating and pointless in the long run, as most writers assume that no one will view their content.
 Not true!
 If you can create valuable content that is meant for a specific audience, you will gain readers, and create an active following.
 You don’t want just anybody viewing your content, you want the right people to view it, so that you can convert those leads into customers.

 Myth #4: Creating unique landing pages is a waste of time.